PranavCR01/credit-line-optimizer/README.md

 &nbsp; <img src="screenshots\ss_6.png" width="450"/>
 </div>

-* Spending dipped in 2023, then rose sharply from 2024 Q1 onwards—likely due to seasonality or economic recovery.
+- Spending dropped in 2023 but recovered steadily through 2024 and early 2025.
-* These trends were factored into forecasting models for Q4 2025 spending.
+- These patterns were used to improve Q4 2025 spending forecasts.

 ---